ayalal/CS-373-DADA/Week 7/README.md

 - Firebug: open-source web browser extension for Mozilla Firefox that facilitated the live debugging, editing, and monitoring of any website's CSS, HTML, DOM, XHR, and JavaScript.

 ### URL Classification
 URL classification identifies a URL to be either malicious or benign (safe) based on different learning methods using various features like on Lexical, host-based, link popularity, DNS, DNS fluxiness, Web page Content, Network and some special feature.
-The main purpose of classification is to identify maliciou content before being served on a large scale
+The main purpose of classification is to identify malicious content before being served on a large scale and in manner that is more consistent that other methods of identifying malware.

+### Conclusion
+Overall week 7 provided a brief yet strong overview of web security as a whole.
+Week 7 also served as a catalyst in a sense that while so many tools and features can be developed to protect end users, it is the users education on web malware that can utlimately decide just how safe a browsing experience can be.